jinhoko/programming-docs/mythical-man-month/lecture2.md

     - conformity ; different interfaces by different people
     - changeability ; changes in environment force changes on software product
     - invisibility ; software is invisible
-- Accidents
-  - can be eliminated with effort
+- Accidents : can be eliminated with effort
+  - Aim for this one.

 ### Breakthroughs for Accidental Difficulties
+- Use High-level languages
+  - increase in productivity, reliability
+- Time-sharing
--
+- Unified programming environments

+### No silver bullet!